thebadjavi/docs/docs/user/allows.md

 Users are allowed to share templates and media with others with this form.
 By default no access will be given to anyone (nothing is checked).

 - **NO ONE ALLOWED** (Default): Nothing is checked.
 That means that no role, category, group and user should be matched.
+Only the owner will get access.

 ![](../images/users/none_allowed.png)
 - **EVERYONE ALLOWED**: If you check (and activate) any role, category, group or user check box but you don't add any in the search box beside, it will match with ANY existing.